shashwb/The-Universal-Will-To-Become/content/2017-03-02-random-project-4-with-super-long-title-phase-one.md

 ---
 date: 2017-03-02
-title: "Random project 4 With Super Long Title Phase One"
+title: "The Necessity of Silence: A First-Timer's Ups and Downs with Shadow of the Collosus"
 cover: "https://unsplash.it/1152/300/?random?SuperLong"
 categories:
-    - Gatsby
+    - Polygons
 tags:
+    - Video Games
-    - say hi
+    - Analysis
 ---

 ## Mendaci pinu ipsi nunc